liberland/Constitution/Liberland-constitution.md

 * **§VI.7.** The Chief Justice of the Supreme Court or any Justice of the Supreme Court shall be only removable from their position by the Citizens with a majority of two-thirds votes in a referendum called by no less than 10% of population.
 * **§VI.8.** The Supreme Court shall have a jurisdiction to issue statements which clarify the law of the Free Republic of Liberland upon the request submitted by the Cabinet; such statements are binding upon lower Courts.
 * **§VI.9.** The Supreme Court shall hear appeals from the Civil Court and the Criminal Court on the point of law where the Supreme Court grants a permission.
-* **§VI.10.** The Supreme Court shall review the constitutionality of every Bill passed by the Assembly and no Bill shall become the law of the Free Republic of Liberland unless the Supreme Court, by a simple majority, declares the Bill to be constitutional.
+* **§VI.10.** The Supreme Court shall review the constitutionality of every Bill passed by the Assembly and no Bill shall become the law of the Free Republic of Liberland unless the Supreme Court, unanimously, declares the Bill to be constitutional.
   * **§VI.10(1)** Nothing in this paragraph precludes the Supreme Court from striking down any provision of any Act passed by the Assembly as unconstitutional at any later criminal or civil proceedings.
 * **§VI.11.** The civil wrongs and administrative disputes shall be adjudicated in the Civil Court by a panel of three judges reaching a decision with a simple majority.
-* **§VI.12.** The criminal offences in the Free Republic of Liberland shall be prosecuted by the Office of the Public Prosecutor of the Free Republic of Liberland, headed by the Chief Public Prosecutor.
+* **§VI.12.** The criminal offences in the Free Republic of Liberland shall be prosecuted by the Office of the Public Prosecutor of the Free Republic of Liberland, headed by the Chief Public Prosecutor, appointed by the Chancellor for a term not exceeding 6 years.
 * **§VI.13.** The Chief Public Prosecutor shall be removable from the office by the Citizens with a majority of two-thirds votes in a referendum called by no less than 10% of population.
 * **§VI.14.** Prosecutions shall be brought on behalf of the Citizens or with the consent of the victim where appropriate; the right to a private prosecution is guaranteed.
 * **§VI.15.** The criminal offences shall be tried in the Criminal Court before a Judge with a panel of Jury to give a verdict of ‘Guilty’ or ‘Not guilty'.